Whole House Humidifier Pros and Cons: Everything You Need to Know

 A whole house central humidifier with professional installation will cost $600 to $2500, depending on the humidifier type and coverage.

-You can buy a whole house humidifier for around $150 to $600 online.
+You can buy a whole house humidifier online for around $150 to $600.
 If you want to install a high-quality steam humidifier, it will cost you an additional $250 to $500.

 Make sure you hire a qualified HVAC technician to do the job for you.
-If you have DIY abilities, you can install a whole-house humidifier in 2 to 3 hours.
+If you have DIY abilities, install a whole-house humidifier in 2 to 3 hours.

 You should know that if you have multiple HVAC systems, you’ll need to install an appropriately sized whole-house humidifier for each HVAC system to achieve even whole-house coverage.